aburrell/ocbpy/README.md

 # Python versions

-This module has been tested on python version 2.7, 3.4 - 3.6.
-Local testing on 3.3 was also performed, but may not be supported in the next version.
+This module has been tested on python version 2.7, 3.5 - 3.7.
+Support for 2.7
+will be dropped in 2020.

 # Dependencies